-If you owe child support, student loans, or taxes, the government or creditor can garnish your wages without getting a court judgment.
-The amount that can be garnished is different too.
+If you owe child support, student loans, or taxes, the government or creditor can garnish your wages without getting a court judgment—and the maximum garnishment amount is different too.

 Since 1988, all court orders for child support include an automatic income withholding order.
-The other parent can also get an income execution order from the court if you get behind in child support payments.
-(To learn about income withholding orders and other ways child support can be collected, see Child Support Enforcement Obligations.)
+The other parent can also get a wage garnishment order from the court if you get behind in child support payments.
+(Learn about income withholding orders and collection procedures in Enforcement of Child Support.)

-Federal law limits what can be taken from your paycheck for this type of wage garnishment.
-Up to 50% of your disposable earnings may be garnished to pay child support if you are currently supporting a spouse or a child who isn't the subject of the order.
+Federal law limits the garnishment to up to 50% of your disposable earnings if you are currently supporting a spouse or a child who isn't the subject of the order.
 If you aren't supporting a spouse or child, up to 60% of your earnings may be taken.
-An additional five percent may be garnished for support payments over 12 weeks in arrears.
+An additional five percent can be garnished for support payments over 12 weeks in arrears.
 (Learn more about wage garnishment for child support arrears.)

-If you are in default on a federal student loan, the U.S. Department of Education or any entity collecting for this agency can garnish your wages without first getting a court judgment – this is called an administrative garnishment.
+If you’re in default on a federal student loan, the U.S. Department of Education or any entity collecting for this agency can garnish your wages without first getting a court judgment using an administrative garnishment.
 The most that the Department of Education can garnish is 15% of your disposable income, but not more than 30 times the minimum wage.
-To learn more, see the articles in Student Loan Debt.
+Learn more by reading Student Loan Debt.

-The federal government can garnish your wages if you owe back taxes, even without a court judgment.
-The amount it can garnish depends on how many dependents you have and your deduction rate.
+The federal government can garnish your wages without a court judgment if you owe back taxes.
+The amount will depend on how many dependents you have and your deduction rate.

-States and local governments may also be able to garnish your wages to collect unpaid state and local taxes.
+States and local governments can also garnish your wages to collect unpaid state and local taxes.
+If you owe California state taxes, up to 25% of your net wages may be garnished by the state to satisfy your tax obligations.
 Contact your state labor department to find out more.
-(You will find a link to your state labor department below.)

 If you have more than one garnishment, the total amount that can be garnished is limited to 10% of your gross wages or 25% of your disposable wages, whichever is less.
 For example, if the federal government is garnishing 15% of your disposable income to repay defaulted student loans and your employer receives a second wage garnishment order, the employer can only take another 10% of your disposable income to send to the second creditor.

-Complying with wage garnishment orders can be a hassle for your employer; some might be inclined to terminate your employment rather than comply with the order.
-State and federal law provides some protection for you in this situation.
+Complying with wage garnishment orders can be a hassle for your employer, and some might be inclined to terminate your employment.
+State and federal law provide some protection for you in this situation.

-According to federal law, your employer cannot discharge you if you have one wage garnishment.
+Under federal law, your employer cannot discharge you if you have one wage garnishment.
 However, federal law won’t protect you if you have more than one wage garnishment order.
-Some states offer more protection for debtors.
+Check with a local attorney to find out more about state protections.
 In New York State, your employer cannot fire you, refuse to promote you or take any negative action against solely because of an income execution.